 Career development practitioners help people of all ages to manage learning and work throughout their life.
-They provide information, advice and assistance on a wide range of matters, such as career planning and management, personal development and looking for work.
+They provide information, advice and assistance relating to a wide range of matters, such as career planning and management, personal development and looking for work.

 Career development practitioners may perform the following tasks:

-- use various assessment tools to help people identify their interests, skills, aptitudes and abilities, and work and lifestyle preferences, and relate them to the world of work
+- use various assessment tools to help people identify their interests, skills, aptitudes and abilities, as well as work and lifestyle preferences, and relate them to the world of work

 - counsel individuals on education and career options

-- develop and deliver career education and work training programs
+- develop and deliver career education and work training programmes

 - help students find work experience placements